 3 key benefits of having multiple brokerage accounts

-Investors are consolidating their financial accounts into a single institution more and more these days, as the line between banks and brokerages continues to disappear — or at least be blurred.
+Investors are consolidating their financial accounts with a single institution more and more these days, as the line between banks and brokerages continues to blur.

-Traditional mega-banks such as Bank of America and Wells Fargo now offer investors quality brokerage arms, while traditional brokers such as TD Ameritrade, E*Trade and Interactive Brokers provide customers a range of banking services in an attempt to help you turn your account there into a “do-it-all” account.
+Traditional mega-banks such as Bank of America and Wells Fargo now offer investors quality brokerage services, while traditional brokers such as Charles Schwab, E-Trade and Interactive Brokers provide customers a range of banking services.
+Even many robo-advisors such as Wealthfront and Betterment combine the ability to invest with traditional banking functions.

-Yet as institutions offer more features and services, they don’t all offer the same level of service or product.
-One broker may offer a low trading commission but average customer service, while another offers a great trading platform but no discounts for buying and selling mutual funds.
+Yet as institutions offer more features and services, each has strengths and weaknesses.
+One broker may offer low trading commissions but average customer service, while another offers a great trading platform but no discounts for buying and selling mutual funds.
 And with major online brokers slashing their commissions on stocks and ETFs to zero, consumers have one less point of comparison, even while benefiting from the low costs.

 If you want to get a better overall product and don’t want to leave money on the table, then it may make sense for you to have multiple brokerage accounts.
 You’ll be in a position to get the best of several brokers and can decide which broker makes sense for any given action you want to take.